 Central Texas is known for its humid heat, and sometimes it feels like you just can’t escape the moisture!
 But if the inside of your home is uncomfortably humid, there could be a problem with your AC.
 Moisture removal is a natural side effect of the air conditioning process, so high humidity in your home indicates that your AC system isn’t cooling properly.
 Schedule AC repairs so an HVAC professional can inspect the system and recommend a solution.

 Condensation is normal when it comes to your AC system — it’s part of the moisture removal process we mentioned above.
 That’s why there’s a condensate drain pan below your AC unit that catches dripping condensation and disposes of it in your plumbing.
-However, if you’re noticing pools of water around your AC system, there’s a major problem with your air conditioner that needs to be addressed immediately.
+However, if you’re noticing pools of water around your AC system, there’s a problem with your air conditioner that needs to be addressed immediately.

 Unusual Odors or Sounds

 You know what your AC sounds like, and — hopefully — it doesn’t smell like anything.
-So if you notice loud noises when your AC is running or a foul odor coming from the vents, don’t ignore them!
+If you notice loud noises when your AC is running or a foul odor coming from the vents, don’t ignore them!
 Loud sounds from your AC are a sure sign that it’s in desperate need of repairs.
 Likewise, any kind of odor coming from your AC system is a sign of mold and mildew in the ductwork, which can be harmful to your health.
 Call on Service Wizard if you notice any of these abnormalities from your air conditioner.

 Service Wizard is the AC company Austin residents trust with their AC repairs.
 Contact us today to schedule your service visit!